 But post World War II many of the houses were left destroyed.
-And the area’s rebuild introduced new housing systems for landlords to capitalize on, changing the character of the area all together with an influx of slums.
+And the area’s rebuild introduced new housing systems for landlords to capitalize on, changing the character of the area altogether with an influx of slums.

-In 1948 the British Nationality Act allowed Afro-Caribbean’s from Commonwealth countries to settle in the UK., bringing their cultural and heritage into the streets of Notting Hill.
+In 1948 the British Nationality Act allowed Afro-Caribbean’s from Commonwealth countries to settle in the UK., bringing their culture and heritage into the streets of Notting Hill.

-This birthed the Notting Hill Carnival, a celebration of African and Carribbean heritage following the race riots of 1958.
+This birthed the Notting Hill Carnival, a celebration of African and Caribbean heritage following the race riots of 1958.